ellerbus/Dynamo/README.md

 #### Quick Start

-For those that simply what to jump in and check things out download or view the [Sample Solution](https://github.com/ellerbus/Dynamo/tree/master/Sample).
+For those that simply what to jump in and check things out download and view the [Sample Solution](https://github.com/ellerbus/Dynamo/tree/master/Sample).